telerik/ajax-docs/getting-started/explore-control-features.md

 ## Next Steps

-Now that you have the Telerik UI for ASP.NET AJAX controls running in your project, you may want to explore their features, customize their behavior or change their appearance.
-Below you can find guidance on getting started with such tasks:
+Now that you know how to learn more about the controls and their features, you can start customizing their behavior and appearance:

 * [Customize control behavior]({%slug getting-started/customize-control-behavior%})
 * [Change control appearance]({%slug getting-started/change-control-appearance%})